coverified/content_extractor/README.md

 -   `AUTH_SECRET` - Secret token to authenticate against GraphQL-API
 -   `EXTRACTOR_PAGE_PROFILE_PATH` - Path, where to find the page profiles
 -   `RE_ANALYSIS_INTERVAL` - Amount of hours, after which sites may be re-analysed
+-   `SENTRY_DSN` - Data Source Name to use for Sentry integration (empty String disables it, e.g., for local execution)

 ## Dockerfile build arguments
 -   `PROJECT_NAME` - Name of the project (to assemble name of compiled jar file)